 Here $h$ is the stable Hurewicz homomorphism (Remark~\ref{remark: stable hurewicz homomorphism}), $\Pi_p$ is the projection~\eqref{equation: snaith projections}, and $\tilde{h}$ is the unstable Hurewicz homomorphism.
 By Remark~\ref{remark: hurewicz, lambda}, the right vertical arrow $h$ is the projection onto the component $\pi_{*,0}\suspfreexi(\Sigma^{-1}V^{\otimes p}_{h\Sigma_p})\subset \pi_{*}\suspfreexi(\Sigma^{-1}V^{\otimes p}_{h\Sigma_p})$.
 Since $\widetilde{C}_*(\Pi_p)$ is the projection onto the component $\pi_{*+1}(V^{\otimes p}_{h\Sigma_p}) \subset \pi_{*+1}P_{p}G(\suspfreexi(\Sigma^{-1}V))$, see~\eqref{equation: inclusion, snaith, p}, we obtain that for any $x\in \pi_{*,1}\suspfreexi(\Sigma^{-1}V)$.
 Finally, the theorem follows from Proposition~\ref{proposition: hurewicz of hopf invariant one}. \end{proof}

-\begin{rmk} Informally, Theorem~\ref{theorem:james-hopf and dyer-lashof} means that the James-Hopf invariant maps a homotopy class detected by a primary cohomology operation $P$ to the dual (in a certain sense) Dyer-Lashof class of $P$.
-The corresponding result in the category of spaces $\spaces$ could be overlooked due to a sparsity of Hopf invariant one elements, but still can be observed e.g. by using~\cite{Kuhn82}, which relates the James-Hopf invariant with the ordinary Hopf invariant map $H_p\colon \pi_*(\Sigma X) \to \pi_*((\Sigma X)^{\otimes p})$, $X\in\spaces$. \end{rmk}
+\begin{rmk} Informally, Theorem~\ref{theorem:james-hopf and dyer-lashof} means that the James--Hopf invariant maps a homotopy class detected by a primary cohomology operation $P$ to the dual (in a certain sense) Dyer--Lashof class of $P$.
+The corresponding result in the category of spaces $\spaces$ could be overlooked due to a sparsity of Hopf invariant one elements, but still can be observed e.g. by using~\cite{Kuhn82}, which relates the James--Hopf invariant with the ordinary Hopf invariant map $H_p\colon \pi_*(\Sigma X) \to \pi_*((\Sigma X)^{\otimes p})$, $X\in\spaces$. \end{rmk}